 The two PV panels are rated 100W each.
 So, altogether, you can get up to 200 W from the solar panels of this product.
 While these solar panels are not the best we have seen in this review, they are good enough for a camper’s off-grid solar kits.

-While it uses monocrystalline solar panels and a sine wave inverter, this product is not as efficient as the other solar kits we have discussed so far.
-This is so because it uses a pulse width modulation (PWM) charge controller.
+While it uses monocrystalline solar panels and a sine wave inverter, this product is less efficient than the other solar kits we discussed.
+It uses a pulse width modulation (PWM) charge controller.

 Its charge controller has a charging current rate of 30A.
-Considering the minimal load this product will get, the charging current rate is satisfactory.
+Considering this product’s minimal load, the current charging rate is satisfactory.

 Battery Capacity, Inverter Rating, and Durability

-The solar panel kits come with two 20Ah batteries – a total of 40Ah – the lowest of all the solar systems in our review.
+The solar panel kits come with two 20Ah batteries – 40Ah – the lowest of all the solar systems in our review.

-A battery capacity of 40Ah will only last long if you minimize load or use the batteries sparingly.
-But then, since you’ll be out camping, it is unlikely you will run the batteries down quickly.
+A battery capacity 40Ah will only last long if you minimize load or use the batteries sparingly.
+But then, since you’ll be out camping, you will unlikely run the batteries down quickly.

 This product uses a 600W inverter – the lowest rating of all the products in this review.
 But since the battery ratings are low, the low inverter ratings should not be an issue.